bacalhau-project/docs.bacalhau.org/docs/references/other-specifications/sources/local.md

 ---
 # Local Source Specification

-The Local snput source allows Bacalhau jobs to access files and directories that are already present on the compute node.
+The Local input source allows Bacalhau jobs to access files and directories that are already present on the compute node.
 This is especially useful for utilizing locally stored datasets, configuration files, logs, or other necessary resources without the need to fetch them from a remote source, ensuring faster job initialization and execution.

 ## Source Specification Parameters